 Once you have made a reservation, the system will automatically mail to both you and us, stating that it received your request.
 We kindly ask you to check the specified data once more.

 After your booking you will have to confirm your reservation.
 For this we do request you to make an advance payment of 50% of the total.
 Once we receive this payment on our account, we will send you a mail confirming your reservation and indicate these dates on the calendar as "booked".
 At least 30 days before your arrival, we need to receive the full amount.
 At arrival we will ask for a guarantee of 250 €.

 Evidently this does not mean that we do not expect from you that you treat the house as if it were you own.

 We may have to claim extra in case of damage or when the house is left behind in such a state that we have to pay extra for it's cleaning.

-Both house Balini and the house in Oprtalj dispose of an alarm installation for which you will be given the key code.
+Both Casa Balini and the house in Oprtalj dispose of an alarm installation for which you will be given the key code.

 In case the alarm goes off, the "house care-taker" is automatically informed by phone.
 Please give them your phone number, so that they can reach you if needed.